Masutayunikon/TinderMovie/README.md

     - Use the SPARQL query interface to write and execute queries against the "movies" dataset.
     - Explore the RDF data and retrieve information about movies, genres, actors, and more.

+## if you use another port change the url in the nuxt.config.js file

 #### Additional Information

 - **Dataset Maintenance:**